With EU help, Taiwan gets rare win in China naming dispute | Law-Order

 With EU help, Taiwan gets rare win in China naming dispute

-The EU's de facto embassy in Taipei did not immediately respond to a request for comment, and neither did the Global Covenant.
+The Global Covenant, in a short statement, blamed a "technical glitch in the database" for the designation change, which it said had now been corrected.
 No EU member states have diplomatic ties with Taiwan and the EU itself tends to keep a low profile when it comes to Taiwan, wary of upsetting China, its second largest trading partner.

-The Global Covenant says its mission is to "galvanise climate and energy action across cities worldwide", representing a population of over 800 million.
-The only Chinese city it lists as a member is Hong Kong.
+In Beijing, Chinese foreign ministry spokesman Wang Wenbin said Taiwan was an inalienable part of Chinese territory.
+"Cities in the Taiwan region certainly should be listed as Chinese," he told reporters.

 - READ MORE ON: